Ire fortiter quo nemo ante iit.

 28 April 1940 arrived at Freetown

-30 August 1941 in company with the cruiser HMS DUNEDIN she rendezvoused with the battle cruiser HMS REPULSE
+30 August 1941 sailed Freetown in company of the cruiser HMS DUNEDIN and rendezvoused with the battle cruiser HMS REPULSE (source Admiralty War Diary for this date)

 15 September 1941 arrived at Freetown in convoy WS11S which she had joined at sea on 8 September 1941